At a glance: Democratic primary results, state delegate counts

 Delegate count: 36 Biden won Mississippi and will secure at least 30 delegates.

-Biden was the clear favorite in Mississippi, given his strength among black voters and his dominant performance last week in neighboring Alabama.
-In 2016, more than two-thirds of Democratic primary voters in Mississippi were black.
+Biden was the clear favorite in Mississippi, given his strength among African American voters and his dominant performance last week in neighboring Alabama.
+In 2016, more than two-thirds of Democratic primary voters in Mississippi were African American.
+IDAHO

 DEMOCRATS ABROAD